yuvaldori/gigaspaces-wiki-jekyll/xap100/step-four---scaling-the-hello-world-application.markdown

 {% anchor Configure Scale 3 and Build %} **Configuring the application to be partitioned over 3 instances**

-1. Edit the processor's  **pu.xml** configuration file located under `<GigaSpaces root>/examples/helloworld/processor/src/META-INF/spring` folder.
+1. Edit the processor's  **pu.xml** configuration file located under `<XAP root>/examples/helloworld/processor/src/META-INF/spring` folder.
 1. Uncomment, or add the following SLA bean definition, which contains the deployment configuration, to the **pu.xml** file:

 {% highlight xml %}